imdreamrunner/litst/README.md

 # litst
-Lift us too short to name litst.
+Life is too short to name litst.